 - Training and scaffolding of skills (e.g., research methods, research ethics, preparation for dissemination)

 - History of prior activities in faculty-mentored undergraduate research

-- Summary of previous projects (reference faculty vita
+- Summary of previous projects

-- Provide highlights of student outcome
+- Provide highlights of student outcomes

 - Budget: Applicants must clearly explain and justify all requested expenses in the budget explanation section of the form

 - Wage Rates for student researchers: Minimum wage ($7.25) to $8.00 is preferred for beginning undergraduate researchers; more advanced researchers can be paid more, up to $10.00.
 During the academic year it is reasonable for students to work 5 to 8 hours per week, i.e., 75 to 120 hours per semester; more work during Winterim and Interim is possible, but must be specified in the budget explanation